This post is also available in my podcast.

-- Remote access solution.
+- Remote access services.
 This includes a VPN infrastructure in place for site-to-site or remote access VPN as well as a solution for remote working functionality.
 There are various available remote working solutions available, including Citrix Virtual Apps and Desktops, Microsoft Windows Virtual Desktop (WVD), Microsoft Remote Desktop Services and VMWare Horizon View.

-- Backup and disaster recovery solution.
+- Backup and disaster recovery services.
 A backup solution should cater for safe backups taken for files, databases and virtual machines.
 A backup plan should always be in place and should always include step-by-step restore procedures which should be adequately tested.
 The backup solution should incorporate both on-prem and cloud backup options.
 Optionally, a disaster recovery solution could be considered (warm site, hot site, cold site) but this usually requires considerable implementation effort and increased costs.

-- Migration tools.
+- Migration services.
 This includes Physical to Virtual (P2V) tools for migrating existing physical servers to virtual machines as well as various tools and methodologies for migrating applications and data to new virtualization environments and cloud platforms.

 - Servers for cloud systems provisioning and deprovisioning, such as iPortalis and DotNetPortal.